zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-properties.markdown

 Sets the name of a Java process to print its JStack output upon failure.

 ### save.screenshot
-This boolean allows a screenshot to be saved when tests fail.
+Sets a boolean to allow a screenshot to be saved when tests fail.

 ### save.web.page
-This boolean allows the web page HTML, CSS, and JavaScript to be saved to a file when tests fail.
+Sets a boolean to allow the web page HTML, CSS, and JavaScript to be saved to a file when tests fail.

 ### selenium.chrome.driver.executable
 Sets the name of the ChromeDriver executable file.